Due to increased demand, text TeamShift to hold the next available slot.+1 717 740 8200Call instead

 A complete reviewed packet converts better than a cold callback two days later

 Callers who receive a prompt, professional follow-up convert at a meaningfully higher rate than callers who wait until you have a free moment.
 TeamShift's reviewed packet gives you everything needed to close the job in one short call: scope, site notes, customer availability, and any flags.
-You're calling a warm lead with full context.
-That's the outcome of a reliable first-contact operation — a higher close rate on leads you were already generating, with no extra time spent reconstructing what the caller wanted.

 • Prompt follow-up keeps the lead in your pipeline instead of a competitor's